presidio-oss/specif-ai/docs/docs/current/ai-generated-content.md

 ## Integration with Other Features

-Agent-driven content generation works seamlessly with other Specifai features:
+Agent-Driven Requirement Authoring works seamlessly with other Specifai features:

-- Use the [AI Chat Interface](ai-interaction.md) to refine and enhance generated content
+- Use the [Intelligent Chat Interface](ai-interaction.md) to refine and enhance generated content
-- Apply [AI-Powered Inline Editing](ai-interaction.md) to improve specific sections of generated content
+- Apply [Intelligent Inline Editing](ai-interaction.md) to improve specific sections of generated content
 - [Export and integrate](export-integration.md) your generated content to external systems

 For detailed information on the different types of requirements that can be generated, see [Requirements Document Types](requirement-types.md).